-You needed to install an additional anti-virus tool.
+With Windows 7, you needed to install an additional anti-virus tool.
 Microsoft Security Essentials, which I’ll talk about in a moment, was a common solution.
 Because this additional tool also included an anti-spyware tool, it replaced Windows Defender.

-You resulting security solution would be Microsoft Security Essentials with no Windows Defender.
+The resulting security solution would be Microsoft Security Essentials with no Windows Defender.